 By now you’ve probably heard the news: Information Governance Solutions (IGS) is now a part of Access.
 This announcement marks an exciting turn of the page for Access as we unify the best minds in information governance and records management within our organization.
-Along with the acquisition of Montaña and Associates in 2019, this addition represents our continued commitment to being the best in this space, providing software, solutions, and services guided by the industry’s leading experts.
+Along with the acquisition of Montaña and Associates in 2019, this addition represents our continued commitment to being the best in this space, providing software, solutions, and services guided by leaders in information governance solutions.

 Thanks for joining me today, John.
 First of all, welcome aboard!
-Can you tell us a little about IGS and Virgo?
+Can you tell us a little about Information Governance Solutions and Virgo?

 IGS and Virgo are natural complements to Access’ growing business, and we are excited about scaling Virgo and its capabilities toward a broader vision for information governance.
 Attorneys, paralegals and certified records managers use our Virgo software to consistently advise organizations on how to best manage and comply with their records programs on a global scale.
-We can help organizations from small businesses to large multi-national companies improve their approach, become more efficient, and avoid security risk and regulatory fines.”
+We can help organizations from small businesses to large multinational companies improve their approach, become more efficient, and avoid security risks and regulatory fines.

-Why did you and Todd found IGS?
+Why did you and Todd found Information Governance Solutions?
 What made you think a platform like Virgo was something businesses would want?